 - Vendors scurrying back and forth may interfere with your leisure.

 Nova Icària is a family-friendly beach and kids love it here.
 The shore is long and smooth, the sand is clean.
 Besides, there’s a fun playground with the trained entertainers for the little ones, while adults may enjoy playing volleyball and tennis.
-That being said, we would still recommend visiting the beach!
+That being said, definitely weigh the pros and cons before visiting this beach.

-Here’s how get there by metro: take the line L4 to Ciutadella—Vila Olímpica and then 15-min walk.
+Here’s how get there by metro: take the line L4 to Ciutadella—Vila Olímpica followed by a 15-min walk.

-Here’s how get there by bus: take the 59 or H16 to Av Icària—Av Bogatell and then 5-min walk.
+Here’s how get there by bus: take the V23 or H16 to Av Icària—Av Bogatell followed by a 5-min walk.

 Zona de Banys Fòrum

-Although classified as a beach, the Fòrum bathing area may not be a conventional place to swim and sunbathe.
-It is a huge seawater swimming pool enclosed by mounds of boulders that keep waves away, but not trash.
+Although classified as a beach, the Fòrum area may not be a conventional place to swim and sunbathe.
+It is a huge seawater swimming pool enclosed by mounds of boulders that successfully keep waves away; but trash?
+Not so much.
 The water is easily accessible by convenient steps with handrails and the beach is well equipped for people with disabilities.

 You won’t find any sand here—instead, there’s a wooden deck for comfortable sunbathing.